shadowhacker653/WhatsAsenaPublic/README.md

 **¤ To Set Up WhatsAsenaPublic Just [Click Here](https://github.com/TOXIC-DEVIL/WhatsAsenaPublic#Simple-Method)**

-**¤ If You Are New In Making WhatsAsenaPublic Just [Click Here](https://github.com/TOXIC-DEVIL/WhatsAsenaPublic/wiki/How-To-Set-Up-WhatsAsenaPublic-%F0%9F%9B%A0%F0%9F%90%BA) & Read Those Things Written There...**

 ```
 Asena; Asena UserBot are names representing WhatsAsena software, they can be used interchangeably in the rest of the article.